nertzy/angular-issue-13530/README.md

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.24.

-This project uses Angular 2.4.1, although this issue first appears in Angular 2.3.0.
+This issue first appears in Angular 2.3.0 and is still present as of Angular 2.4.1.

 It does not appear in Angular 2.2.3.

 ## How to reproduce